 - CREDIT INQUIRIES – Divorce requires numerous credit inquiries.
 From prequalifying for a mortgage to keep the marital residence or buying a new home to exploring credit card options, your credit scores will drift lower with each inquiry.

-- OPENING ACCOUNTS – Frequently, divorce also requires opening several new accounts including mortgages, credit cards, car loans, and even bank accounts with overdraft protection.
+- OPENING ACCOUNTS – Divorce frequently requires opening several new accounts, including mortgages, credit cards, car loans, and even bank accounts with overdraft protection.
 Each new account can significantly lower your credit score for several months.

-- LATE PAYMENTS – With all the stress and disruption of a divorce, missed payment are not unusual.
-The problem is that even a single late payment can easily lower your credit score 50 to 100 points.
+- LATE PAYMENTS – With all the stress and disruption of a divorce, missed payments are not unusual.
+The problem is that even a single late payment can easily lower your credit score by 50 to 100 points.

 - JUDGEMENTS – Judgements are like collections, although paying them does not make your credit worse in most cases.
-In divorce, most judgements are from not paying income or property taxes.
+In divorce, most judgments are from not paying income or property taxes.

-- DISPUTING CREDIT – Disputing credit during a divorce can really make a mess of things including scores and your ability to qualify for financing.
+- DISPUTING CREDIT – Disputing credit during a divorce can really make a mess of things, including scores and your ability to qualify for financing.
 If you find errors on your credit report, you need to determine the potential impact and balance that with the time, cost, and probability of success with correcting any error.
-Furthermore, you can proactively correct errors on your own instead of filing a dispute and waiting for the creditor to respond.
+Furthermore, you can proactively correct errors independently instead of filing a dispute and waiting for the creditor to respond.

-- DON’T DO ANYTHING… YET –The single most costly and most common mistake I see people make during divorce is to immediately open and close credit accounts.
+- DON’T DO ANYTHING… YET –The single most costly and most common mistake I see people make during a divorce is to open and close credit accounts immediately.
 Anxiety and fear cause people to feel they need to do something.
-In their search for advice, they find a tip online or from a friend who has been divorced five times who tells them this is a good idea.
+In their search for advice, they find a tip online or from a friend who has been divorced five times and tells them this is a good idea.

-- GET PROFESSIONAL ADVICE – You must speak to competent experienced divorce professionals with specific knowledge about how to protect credit through divorce to determine your exact situation, risks, and needs.
+- GET PROFESSIONAL ADVICE – You must speak to competent, experienced divorce professionals with specific knowledge about protecting credit through divorce to determine your exact situation, risks, and needs.

 - SEQUENCING EVENTS – You should also look to order the events in your divorce plan to accomplish the most important and costly task first.
-You must account for any tasks that are a prerequisites for other tasks in addition to any that would preclude you from completing anything else in your plan.
+You must account for any tasks that are prerequisites for other tasks and any that would preclude you from completing anything else in your plan.

 - MINIMIZE EVENTS – Review the plan to eliminate and consolidate any events that are not required to reach the desired outcome.
 Anything else can be done after your divorce is final and fully implemented.

 - PAY DOWN REVOLVING DEBT – The best way to support your credit scores during divorce is to pay down revolving debt.
-This can include paying balances down, paying them off completely, or just paying enough each month to prevent the balances from rising.
+This can include paying balances down, paying them off completely, or paying enough each month to prevent them from rising.

-- NO CREDIT REPAIR! – I have yet to meet someone who felt they got the results they were promised and received good value for the money they spent working with a credit repair company.
-With a little information, you can usually get better results faster on your own which is very important during divorce.
+- NO CREDIT REPAIR! – I have yet to meet someone who felt they got the promised results and received good value for the money they spent working with a credit repair company.
+With a little information, you can usually get better results faster on your own, which is very important during divorce.

 - NO CREDIT CONSOLIDATION! – Most people don’t realize that credit consolidation can damage their credit as much as foreclosure and bankruptcy.
 This is truly a very big decision for which you must get input from legal and tax experts before moving forward, especially before or during a divorce.

-- IMPLEMENTATION PLAN – The final, and single most important way you can protect your credit through the divorce process, is with a Divorce Decree Implementation Plan.
+- IMPLEMENTATION PLAN – The final and most important way to protect your credit through the divorce process is with a Divorce Decree Implementation Plan.
 This can be a standalone document or integrated into the Separation Agreement.
 It includes every required task that is part of the decree with every detail of when and how it will be implemented and by whom.
-It is the only way to ensure everything in the decree can be implemented on time as planned without any unnecessary damage to the couple’s credit and resulting unnecessary costs.
+It is the only way to ensure everything in the decree can be implemented on time as planned without any unnecessary damage to the couple’s credit and resulting in unnecessary costs.

-To successfully complete their divorce with the best outcome possible, couples must protect their credit.
+Couples must protect their credit to complete their divorce with the best outcome possible.
 To do so, they must first learn basic credit score management, recognize the specific credit risks related to divorce, and know how to protect their credit.
-Then, they must create a plan for the divorce process as well as a separate Implementation Plan to execute every required task in their decree without needless costs.
-Even with knowledge and some experience managing credit, mistakes are common and costly.
+Then, they must create a plan for the divorce process and a separate Implementation Plan to execute every required task in their decree without needless costs.
+Mistakes are common and costly even with knowledge and some experience managing credit.

-Considering most couples, and even many professionals, lack specific divorce and credit related knowledge and experience, to devise effective plans, working with subject matter experts is highly recommended.
+Working with subject matter experts is highly recommended because most couples, and even professionals, lack specific divorce and credit-related knowledge and experience to devise effective plans.
 Finding the right professionals with extensive experience structuring divorce agreements and implementation plans saves a lot of time and money.
-In fact, the savings from even the simplest mistakes typically far exceeds the cost of getting professional help.
+In fact, the savings from even the simplest mistakes typically far exceed the cost of getting professional help.